Gurugit1/EndToEndAutomationWalmart/README.md

 •	Items with no additional conditions at time adding to cart could be added

-•	The project is completed for Mac OS only

 ##Additional Test Scenarios to be added if time permits: